laanp/Icarus_Mods_Separated/README.md

 ## Known Bugs/Issues/Notes - As of this current release.
-### Some of my bundled mods (laanp-BuildersDream & laanp-Combined_QOL) were designed as a bundled standalone mods that affects a number of files, and may not be compatible with Jimk72's Icarus Mod Manager (IMM).
-If installing with other mods using the IMM - SOME THINGS MAY NOT WORK! - You may have success merging with other mods using IMM, but do not report these issues as a bug unless you have tested this mod on it's own, with no other mods installed!
-Refer to [laanp Mod Compatibility Matrix](https://github.com/laanp/Icarus_Mods_Separated/blob/main/laanp_mod_compatibility_matrix.pdf) for a x-ref of laanp mods that can be used together in the game.

-### After a Game Update:
-It is generally good practice to follow this procedure when the game goes through an update:
-   - After the files have been updated and patched, startup your Icarus game without any mods installed.
-   - Go into character selection, and view the talent/tech trees, then exit the game completely.
-   - Now install the new mods compatible with the week# and play the game.

 ### Custom Options Interface:
 - "Deactivate Cave Worms" only works in single player client mode, Does not work on Dedicated Server.